owulveryck/blog/content/post/google-app-chromebook.md

 ...
 ```

 But in my configuration, the libraries are present in `/usr/local/linuxbrew/*`.
-Hence, simply linking the include and libs dd the trick
+Hence, simply linking the include and libs did the trick

 I'm now facing another error when I try to run the `goapp serve` command: